chyyuu/clang/docs/LanguageExtensions.rst

 * Pointer types.

-Note that the compiler does not guarantee it will not insert stores which clear the exclusive monitor in between an ``ldrex`` type operation and its paired ``strex``.
+Note that the compiler does not guarantee it will not insert stores which clear the exclusive monitor in between an ``ldrex`` and its paired ``strex``.
 In practice this is only usually a risk when the extra store is on the same cache line as the variable being modified and Clang will only insert stack stores on its own, so it is best not to use these operations on variables with automatic storage duration.

 Also, loads and stores may be implicit in code written between the ``ldrex`` and ``strex``.
 Clang will not necessarily mitigate the effects of these either, so